-Steven Grundman is a nonresident senior fellow with the Atlantic Council’s Scowcroft Center for Strategy and Security.
+Steven Grundman is a senior fellow with the Forward Defense practice of the Atlantic Council’s Scowcroft Center for Strategy and Security.
 His practice addresses over-the-horizon challenges facing the transatlantic defense establishment, its militaries, ministries, and industries.

 Mr. Grundman is also the principal of Grundman Advisory, a professional services company that guides strategic management in public, private, and nonprofit organizations.
 Before founding that firm, Mr. Grundman was a vice president at Charles River Associates (CRA), a global business consultancy, where he was director of Aerospace and Defense Consulting and of Transportation Consulting.
 Mr. Grundman had general management responsibility for building the company’s multimillion dollar line of business with aerospace and defense companies and for sustaining its world-class brand in travel demand forecasting.
 During his ten years at CRA, Mr. Grundman supervised over 170 engagements with dozens of companies in North America and Europe.
 The work contributed to clients’ regulatory strategies, corporate and business development initiatives, mergers and acquisitions, and investment choices.
 His tenure at CRA was distinguished by thought-leadership about the strategic challenges facing the A&D industry.